Lapin0t/grothendieck-cern/README.md

 public's growing preoccupation with, precisely, the atom, including the peaceful atom.
 All this creates a certain resonance with CERN that cannot be denied.
-Except that, as far as I'm concerned, in any case, the kind of research, the kind of scientific practice that is pursued at CERN---as at any other scientific institution today, but even more so because of the general connotations of atomic research with the perils to our survival---all this has the effect of creating discomfort, for many people I believe, and for me in particular.
+Except that, as far as I'm concerned, in any case, the kind of research, the kind of scientific practice that is pursued at CERN—as at any other scientific institution today, but even more so because of the general connotations of atomic research with the perils to our survival—all this has the effect of creating discomfort, for many people I believe, and for me in particular.